AbdullahButt2611/Language_Translator/README.md

 ## Features
 - The options to be shown for language has been added with JS file and using the JS code.
 - API call has been made for translating the text depending on the selected value of languages.
+- Text speech has also been introduced in this project.

 <br><br>